 *Not including Scott Kuggeleijn after his call-up as harm cowl for Chennai Super Kings

-Game 1 (March 23 in Chennai): Chennai Super Kings (seventy one-three) beat Royal Challengers Bangalore (70) with the aid of seven wickets: De Grandhomme scored 4, Southee and Santner did now not play.
+Game 1 (March 23 in Chennai): Chennai Super Kings (seventy-one-three) beat Royal Challengers Bangalore (70) with the aid of seven wickets.
+De Grandhomme scored 4, and Southee and Santner did not play anymore.
 Game 2 (March 24 in Kolkata): Kolkata Knight Riders (183-4) beat Sunrisers Hyderabad (181-3) through six wickets: Ferguson went for 0-34 (4 overs), Guptill and Williamson did not play.

-Game 3 (March 24 in Delhi): Delhi Capitals (213-6) beat Mumbai Indians (176) by way of 37 runs: Boult went for 1-forty two, McClenaghan scored 10 and went for three-forty (4 overs), Munro did not play.
-Game four (March 25 in Jaipur): Kings XI Punjab (184-4) beat Rajasthan Royals (a hundred and seventy-nine) by way of 14 runs: Sodhi did now not play.
+Game 3 (March 24 in Delhi): Delhi Capitals (213-6) beat Mumbai Indians (176) by way of 37 runs: Boult went for 1-forty two, McClenaghan scored ten and went for three-forty (4 overs), Munro did not play.
+Game four (March 25 in Jaipur): Kings XI Punjab (184-4) beat Rajasthan Royals (a hundred and seventy-nine) by way of 14 runs.
+Sodhi did now not play.

-Game 7 (March 28 in Bengaluru): Mumbai Indians (187-eight) beat Royal Challengers Bangalore (181-five) through six runs: McClenaghan scored 1 and went for zero-24 (2 overs), de Grandhomme scored 2 and went for zero-27 (3 overs), Southee did now not play.
+Game 7 (March 28 in Bengaluru): Mumbai Indians (187-eight) beat Royal Challengers Bangalore (181-five) through six runs: McClenaghan scored one and went for zero-24 (2 overs), de Grandhomme scored two and went for zero-27 (3 overs), Southee did now not play.

-Game 8 (March 29 in Hyderabad): Sunrisers Hyderabad (201-5) beat Rajasthan Royals (198-2) through five wickets: Williamson scored 14, Guptill and Sodhi did no longer play.
+Game 8 (March 29 in Hyderabad): Sunrisers Hyderabad (201-5) beat Rajasthan Royals (198-2) through five wickets.
+Williamson scored 14, and Guptill and Sodhi no longer play.